kriss024/Anaconda-Python-for-Data-Science/README.md

-# Anaconda Python 3.8.8 for Data Science use
+# Anaconda Python for Data Science
+## Python 3.8.8 with TensorFlow 2.6, XGBoost, LightGBM, OpenCV libraries

 ## How to Use this Image
-To launch the container, run the following command: in Windows:
+To launch the container, run the following command:<br/>
+in Windows:
 ```
 docker run -it --name python3 -p 8888:8888 -v C:\Work:/home/notebooks kriss024/anaconda-python-for-data-science